-In this article, we become familiar how to generate a standalone certificate using Let’s Encrypt authority and how to make it work with Spring Boot application.
+In this post, we explore how to generate a standalone certificate using Let’s Encrypt authority and how to make it work with a Spring Boot application.
 Let’s Encrypt made it easy and free for the whole web to obtain a valid certificate.

 In previous article, we became familiar with configuration of an Spring Boot Application with a self-signed certificate.
 Self-signed certificates are good for specific purposes such as test and development.
 But, if one needs to ship his application to production, certificates should be signed by known and eligible Certificate Authorities (CA).

 These types of certificates are usually expensive.
 If you want to harden your application with TLS, you need to purchase one of them.
 The price and complex configuration of application servers made a barrier for many web applications to use secure connections.

 In the post-Snowden era, no one needs to convince us that having secure connection using HTTPS is a must.
 There are lots of efforts to increase awareness of developers and IT administrators to employ such technologies for every single website they make.
 But how?

 Let’s Encrypt projects aims at bringing HTTPS to World Wide Web not only for free but also with the simplest way of configuration.

 Let’s Encrypt has several plugins for some application servers such as Apache and Nginx.
 In this section, as our target is Spring Boot Application (with an embedded Jetty/Tomcat), we just generate the certificates and later on integrate with our application.

 If you’re using a firewall or any other security mechanism at your server or Cloud provider, you should relax it for a couple of minutes – specially port 80 and port 443.